en4395/Solar_Minecraft/README.md

 # Solar Powered Minecraft

 ## The mod up to now
 At this stage, the mod is set up to display server data on a heads-up display (HUD).
-To demonstrate how the server will update the solar server data on the client's end, the server increments a value for CPU temperature and power draw.
-Once the modded server is up, these values will be fetched from the command line on the server side (see how this is done [here](https://github.com/en4395/Solar_Minecraft/blob/main/SolarMinecraft/src/main/java/solarminecraft/services/DataQueryProcess.java)).
+The CPU temperature values are fetched from the command line on the server side (see how this is done [here](https://github.com/en4395/Solar_Minecraft/blob/main/SolarMinecraft/src/main/java/solarminecraft/services/DataQueryProcess.java)).
+The server also increments a power draw variable for demonstration purposes.

 <img src = "https://github.com/en4395/Workshop_Images/blob/main/solar_minecraft_HUD.png" width=550>